simonhw/middle-earth-champion/README.md

 ![Option 2](assets/images/readme/option-2.png)

 When the user enters a reference code, a message is printed to inform them that it is being verified.
-If valid, their child's position in the waiting list is printed to the terminal along with the name of the age section.
+If valid, their child's position on the waiting list is printed to the terminal along with the name of the age section.

 ![Successful reference code check screen](assets/images/readme/check-ref-code.png)